-Currently (2023-2027) undertaking a PhD at University of the Arts London: Camberwell, Chelsea, Wimbledon Colleges.
-Research interests include gig theatre, post-dramatic theatre, trauma-informed and body-centered therapies, anti-colonial and anti-racist critiques, Black, trans, and lesbian feminist traditions, and post-Marxist relational politics.
+Cipollari is currently undertaking a PhD (2023–27) at University of the Arts London (Camberwell, Chelsea, Wimbledon Colleges).
+Her research interests include gig theatre, post-dramatic theatre, trauma-informed and body-centred practices, anti-colonial and anti-racist critique, and feminist and post-Marxist relational politics.

 CONTACT